 Their language (Hadzane) is highly resembling the click-language of the Bushman living in Southern Africa, but recent studies state that there is no connection between the two languages.

 Men and women share the work in order to feed the whole tribe.
 Men are the hunters: principal targets are large ungulates, mainly giraffes, zebras, and impalas and they are killed using poisoned arrows; these vary in size and dimension with regard to the chosen target.
 Women, collect berries, fruits, honey, dig roots and tubers and thus are responsible for providing 57% of the daily calories intake.

-The Hadza collectivize all food brought to the camp, and share everything equally between all the members.
+The Hadza collectivize all food brought to the camp and share everything equally between all the members.
 But there is a small secret: men don’t bring back to the camp everything they hunt and gather.
 Sometimes they eat directly small animals, berries and fruits.

-The government push the Hadza to settle down in order to have more control on them, but after every attempt to build a village or a community, Hadza men have always returned to the bush for foraging.
+The government push the Hadza to settle down in order to have more control over them, but after every attempt to build a village or a community, Hadza men have always returned to the bush for foraging.

 Survival and risks